Evaluation of African American Language Bias in Natural Language Generation: Introduction

-Given these representation disparities, in this work, we focus on LLMs' understanding of AAL to investigate biases.
-AAL is a language variety which follows consistent morphological, syntactic, and lexical patterns distinct from WME, such as the dropped copula (e.g., "\textit{she at work}") and aspectual verbs (e.g., the habitual \textit{be}: "\textit{he be running}") \cite{lanehart-context,green-2009}.
+Given the lack of African American representation in LLMs and the possible harms to the AAL-speaking community, we focus on LLMs' understanding of AAL to investigate biases.
+AAL is a language variety which follows consistent morphological, syntactic, and lexical patterns distinct from WME, such as the dropped copula (e.g., "\textit{she at work}") and aspect markers (e.g., the habitual \textit{be}: "\textit{he be running}") \cite{lanehart-context,green-2009}.
 We use \citet{grieser-dc}'s definition of AAL as the grammatically patterned variety of English used by many, but not all and not exclusively, African Americans in the United States.
-White Mainstream English (WME) is defined \cite{baker-bell-aal,alim-aal} as the dialect of English reflecting linguistic norms of white Americans and that has become the encouraged "standard" form of English taught in American classrooms.
-While previous linguistic literature commonly uses the term "Standard American English," we employ WME instead to avoid the implication that AAL and other language varieties are "non-standard" and to more precisely identify the demographics of the speakers of WME.
-Examples of AAL and WME are shown in Table \ref{table:dialect_examples}.
+Following \citet{baker-bell-aal} and \citet{alim-aal}, we also use the definition of White Mainstream English (WME) as the dialect of English reflecting the linguistic norms of white Americans.
+While previous linguistic literature occasionally uses the terms "Standard American English" and "African American Vernacular English," we employ AAL and WME instead to avoid the implication that AAL and other language varieties are "non-standard" and to more precisely identify the demographics of prototypical WME speakers, similarly to \citet{baker-bell-aal} and \citet{alim-aal}.
+Examples of AAL and WME are shown in Table \ref{table:cgexample}.

-We evaluate understanding of AAL by LLMs through production of language in each language variety using automatic metrics and human judgments for two tasks: a counterpart generation task (CG) akin to dialect translation \cite{wan-translation, harrat-translation} (see examples in \autoref{table:cgexample}) and a masked span prediction (MSP) task where models predict a phrase that was removed from their input, similar to \citet{groenwold-gen}.
-We summarize our contributions as follows: \textbf{(1)} we evaluate six pre-trained, large language models on two language generation tasks: counterpart generation between language varieties and masked span prediction; \textbf{(2)} we use a novel dataset of AAL text from multiple contexts (social media, hip-hop lyrics, focus groups, and linguistic interviews) with human-annotated counterparts in WME; and \textbf{(3)} we document model performance gaps as evidence of bias and identify trends in model understanding or lack of understanding of AAL features.
+We evaluate understanding of AAL by LLMs through production of language in each variety using automatic metrics and human judgments for two tasks: a counterpart generation task akin to dialect translation \cite{wan-translation, harrat-translation} (see examples in \autoref{table:cgexample}) and a masked span prediction (MSP) task where models predict a phrase that was removed from their input, similar to \citet{groenwold-gen}.
+We summarize our contributions as follows: \textbf{(1)} we evaluate six pre-trained, large language models on two language generation tasks: counterpart generation between language varieties and masked span prediction; \textbf{(2)} we use a novel dataset of AAL text from multiple contexts (social media, hip-hop lyrics, focus groups, and linguistic interviews) with human-annotated counterparts in WME; and \textbf{(3)} we document performance gaps showing that LLMs have more difficulty both interpreting and producing AAL compared to WME; our error analysis reveals patterns of AAL features that models have difficulty interpreting in addition to those that they can understand.